aegrumet/umbilical/README.md

 Sends webpush notifications to subscribed clients.

-Note: this feature requires an always-on server deployment, such as Digital Ocean App or Google Cloud Run with cpu throttling disabled.
+Note: this feature requires an always-on server deployment, such as Digital Ocean App Platform.

 API: